High-dimensional Linear Bandits with Knapsacks: Application of Online HT to High-dimensional Bandit Problem

-An important application of our Algorithm \ref{alg:online-iht} is the high-dimensional bandit problem \citep{carpentier2012bandit,hao2020high}, where we do not consider the knapsacks but only focus on reward maximization (or, we can treat the bandit problem as a special BwK problem where the constraints are always met).
-Here we associate our algorithm with $\epsilon$-greedy strategy and show that our high-dimensional bandit algorithm by Online HT can achieve both the $\widetilde{O}( s_0^{\frac{2}{3}} T^{\frac{2}{3}} ) $ optimal regret in the data-poor regime, and the $\widetilde{O}( \sqrt{s_0 T} ) $ optimal regret in the data-rich regime, which enjoys the so-called ``the best of two worlds''.
+An important application of our Algorithm \ref{alg:online-iht} is the high-dimensional bandit problem \citep{carpentier2012bandit,hao2020high}, where we do not consider the knapsacks but only focus on reward maximization (or, we can treat the bandit problem as a special CBwK problem where the constraints are always met).
+Here we associate our algorithm with $\epsilon$-greedy strategy and show that our high-dimensional bandit algorithm by Online HT can achieve both the $\widetilde{O}( s_0^{\frac{2}{3}} T^{\frac{2}{3}} ) $ regret which is optimal in the data-poor regime, and the $\widetilde{O}( \sqrt{s_0 T} ) $ regret which is optimal in the data-rich regime, and thus enjoys the so-called ``the best of two worlds''.

-\begin{theorem} Let $R_{\max}=\sup \abs{\left\langle \bx_t, \bmu_{\star}^{a} \right\rangle} $.
+\begin{theorem} Let $R_{\max}=\sup \abs{\left\langle \bx_t, \bmu_{a}^{\star} \right\rangle} $.
 Choosing $\epsilon_t=\sigma^{\frac{2}{3}} D^{\frac{4}{3}} s_0^{\frac{2}{3}} (\log (dK))^{\frac{1}{3}}t^{-\frac{1}{3}} / \left(R_{\max} K\right)^{\frac{2}{3}} \wedge 1/K$, our Algorithm \ref{alg:Bandit} incurs the regret